mikerenfro/openhpc-beyond-the-install-guide/ohpc-btig-pearc24.markdown

 ### Plan for new partition scheme

-1. Don't disrupt the existing `/dev/vda1` partition.
+1. Destructive partitioning of `/dev/vdb` on each boot.
-2. 500 MB partition for `/boot`.
+2. 512 MiB partition for `/boot`.
-3. 2 GB partition for swap.
+3. 2 GiB partition for swap.
-4. 5 GB partition for `/`.
+4. 2 GiB partition for `/`.
 5. remaining space for `/tmp`.

 ::: notes